zengwang430521/DecoMR/README.md

 The default values are the ones used to train the models in the paper.

-## Recent update
+## Update on Sep 1
-We recently add the training and evaluation code on several datasets:
+We recently added the training and evaluation code on several datasets:
 [SURREAL](https://www.di.ens.fr/willow/research/surreal/data/),
 [3DPW](https://virtualhumans.mpi-inf.mpg.de/3DPW/) and
 [MPI-INF-3DHP](http://gvv.mpi-inf.mpg.de/3dhp-dataset/).